dry-rb/dry-rb.org/source/gems/dry-validation/1.0/index.html.md

   - configuration
   - schemas
   - rules
+  - external-dependencies
   - messages
   - macros
   - extensions
 ---

-`dry-validation` is a data validation library that provides a powerful DSL for defining schemas and validation rules.
+dry-validation is a data validation library that provides a powerful DSL for defining schemas and validation rules.

 Validations are expressed through contract objects.
 A contract specifies a schema with basic type checks and any additional rules that should be applied.
-Contract rules are applied only when values that they rely on have been succesfully verified by the schema.
+Contract rules are applied only once the values they rely on have been succesfully verified by the schema.

 ### Quick start